ARTICLE 1: NAME

 Article XX: Amendments

-Amendments to the By-laws require one month notice of motion prior to any General Meeting at which two-thirds of the membership must be present.
+Amendments to the By-laws require two weeks notice of motion prior to any General Meeting or online vote, at which two-thirds of the membership must be present or vote.

 Indemnification and Protection of Directors, Officers and Agents: